Soil, Society, and Sustainability: A Modular Teaching Framework for Higher Education

-Training Modules for students by students
+Training modules for students by students

 This module equips lecturers with theoretical foundations and practical tools to integrate soil education into teaching for sustainability.
 It includes four flexible sessions that can be combined or used independently.
 Basic knowledge of soil functions and threats can be acquired through self-study.

 The module blends field-based experience, core soil science, and interactive, game-based learning to provide a holistic introduction to soils.
 Participants explore soils as living ecosystems, learn about their functions, threats, and protection, and work with digital and hands-on tools to analyse soil health.
 They also engage with educational methods that promote systems thinking, active learning, and ethical reflection.
-Overall, the module strengthens both subject knowledge and pedagogical skills, enabling educators to link soil topics with sustainability, community action, and real-world problem-solving.��Learning objectives:
+Overall, the module strengthens both subject knowledge and pedagogical skills, enabling educators to link soil topics with sustainability, community action, and real-world problem-solving.

 • Understand key soil functions, relevance, threats, and regional aspects.